Springer categories for regular centralizers in well-generated complex braid groups: Preliminaries on Garside categories

 \subsection{Normal forms, groupoid and conjugacy}

-From now on, we fix a homogeneous Garside category $(\Cc,\Delta)$, and $\Ss$ its set of simple morphisms.
-Recall from \cite[Definition II.1.28]{ddgkm} that a $\Ss$-path is a sequence of composable elements of $\Ss$ in $\Cc$.
-By definition of a homogeneous Garside category, every morphism in $\Cc$ can be expressed by a $\Ss$-path.
+In this section, we fix a homogeneous Garside category $(\Cc,\Delta)$, with set of simples $\Ss$, and Garside automorphism $\phi$.
+Recall from \cite[Definition II.1.28]{ddgkm} that an $\Ss$-path is a sequence of composable elements of $\Ss$ in $\Cc$.
+By definition of a homogeneous Garside category, every morphism in $\Cc$ can be expressed by an $\Ss$-path.

+When working with Garside categories, almost every path we will consider will actually be an $\Ss$-path.
+Thus unless specified otherwise, we will simply say ``path'' when meaning ``$\Ss$-path''.
+When no confusion is possible, we will write a path as a sequence of (composable) elements of $\Ss$.